desmosinc/policies/privacy-policy.md

 <h2 id="disclosure-of-info">5.
 Disclosure of Your Information</h2>

-**Summary**: We only share information with your consent, to comply with laws, to protect your rights, or to fulfill business obligations.
+<div class="summary-highlight">**Summary**: We only share information with your consent, to comply with laws, to protect your rights, or to fulfill business obligations.</div>

 a. _Your Publication_.
 You may, by using applicable sections of our Service (including sections which enable you to create graphs, perform lessons, provide comments, upload video and pictures), share your User Information, including Personally Identifiable Information and other content that you create or post to others accessing the Desmos Services.
 Please see the [Student Data Privacy Statement](/studentdata) to learn how Student Data may be shared.